asorbini/rticonnextdds-ros2-demos/README.md

 # PACKAGE argument can be used to specify an optional "include prefix".

 # Generated files will be available as `${my_custom_ns_MyType_FILES}`
-# The generated code must be included with `#include "my/custom/ns/MyType.hpp`.
+# The generated code must be included with `#include "my/custom/ns/MyType.hpp"`.
 connext_generate_message_typesupport_cpp(idl/my/custom/ns/MyType.idl
   PACKAGE my/custom/ns)

 # Generated files will be available as `${SomeTypesWithoutNamespace_FILES}`
-# The generated code must be included with `#include "SomeTypesWithoutNamespace.hpp`.
+# The generated code must be included with `#include "SomeTypesWithoutNamespace.hpp"`.
 connext_generate_message_typesupport_cpp(idl/SomeTypesWithoutNamespace.idl)

 add_executable(my_app